Hot Milk Cake

 This post may contain affiliate links.
 For more information, please see our affiliate policy.

-Hot Milk Cake makes an ideal birthday cake, too.
-Dressed up in a million different ways or eaten as-is, one bite will take you back to your childhood.
-For that reason, this time-tested family recipe is the nearest and dearest to my heart.
+Dressed up in a million different ways or eaten as-is, one bite of Hot Milk Cake will take you back to your childhood.
+For that reason, this time-tested family recipe is the near and dear to my heart.
+And of course, it makes a fabulous birthday cake, too!

 Maurice Sendak said it best in his book “In the Night Kitchen:” milk in the batter, milk in the batter, we bake cake and nothing’s the matter!
 He’s right.
 When there’s Hot Milk Cake, very little can go wrong.